NYPD officer killed in Manhattan office shooting to be laid to rest

 NEW YORK — (AP) — A New York City police officer who was among the four people shot and killed by a gunman during a rampage at a Manhattan office tower will be laid to rest Thursday.

-The gunman also shot and wounded a fifth victim, an NFL employee, before killing himself.

-Islam's funeral will take place at Parkchester Jame Masjid Funeral Home in the Bronx.
-There will be separate viewings for men, women and close friends and family, followed by a prayer service.
-He will then be buried at a cemetery in Totowa, New Jersey.
+On Thursday morning, officers in dress uniform lined up four rows deep in front of a Bronx mosque before viewings began.
+The viewings will be followed by a prayer service.
+Islam will then be buried at a cemetery in Totowa, New Jersey.

 Islam was the gunman's first victim when he strode into the lobby of the Park Avenue office tower with an AR-15-style rifle at around 6:30 p.m. and immediately opened fire.
 Islam had been working a department-approved private security detail in uniform at the time.